djalbat/the-occam-user-manual/understanding-grammars.md

 We cover this practice in this chapter, too.

 This chapter is somewhat long and involved but nonetheless it must be mastered because understanding grammars is crucial to using Occam.
+Why is this?
-Why is this, and why are grammars such an integral part of Occam?
+Why are grammars such an integral part of Occam?
 Consider the following variable declaration, written in Occam's default language, called Florence:

 ```